amalieshi/amalieshi/README.md

 Amalie is a German variant of the name Amalia.
 It is derived from the root word 'amal', meaning 'work' in German, 'hope' in Arabic, and 'water' in Scots-Gaelic.

 Like a software product that gets updated constantly, I am continuously evolving my ideas.
 I am a spontaneous and free-spirited person who loves to explore different topics.
 Currently, I am learning data science, discrete math, computational linear algebra, and computer science.
-My interests and hobbies are steadily evolving over time.
+My interests and hobbies have steadily evolved over time.
 This description is just a snapshot of who I am at this moment.
 I take pride in having an open and curious mindset.
 The best things in life are unexpected.

-My catchphrase is "c'est parti".

 ---

 ## Hobbies

 - **Reading**: I enjoy British literature and solving puzzles.
-- **Language Learning**: I am learning French and Japanese in my free time, with hopes of traveling to both countries once I am fluent.
+- **Language Learning**: I am learning French in my free time, hoping to travel there once I am fluent.
-- **Travel**: I have a passion for exploring new places and cultures.
+- **Travel**: I am passionate about exploring new places and cultures.

 ---